Discopigeononline/Discopigeononline/README.md

 - 🌱 I’m currently learning **Javascript**

-- 📝 I regularly write articles on [https://dev.to/discopigeon](https://dev.to/discopigeon)
+- 📝 I will regularly write articles on my learning path on [https://dev.to/discopigeon](https://dev.to/discopigeon)

 - 💬 Ask me about **Learn in Public, Le Wagon, Ruby on Rails, Dogs**